mark-summerfield/uxf/README.md

 corresponding value or values must be any valid value for the specified type, or `?` (null).

-Lists and tables preserve the order in which values are appended.
-So the first value is at index/row 0, the second at index/row 1, etc. Maps are ordered by key.
+Lists and tables preserve the order in which values appear.
+So the first value is at index/row 0, the second at index/row 1, etc. Maps are key-ordered.
 In particular when two keys are of different types they are ordered `bytes` `<` `date` `<` `datetime` `<` `int` `<` `str`, and when two keys have the same types they are ordered using `<` except for ``str``s which use case-insensitive `<`.